GDALBUILDVRT(1) GDAL GDALBUILDVRT(1)

 NOTE:

-Starting with GDAL 3.9, for virtual mosaic with a very large
+Starting with GDAL 3.9, for virtual mosaics with a very large

-number of source rasters (typically hundreds of thousands of
+number of source rasters (hundreds of thousands of source rasters,

-source rasters, or more), it is advised to use the gdaltindex
+or more), it is advised to use the gdaltindex utility to generate

-utility to generate a tile index compatible of the GTI driver.
+a tile index compatible with the GTI driver.

-With -separate, each files goes into a separate band in the VRT
+With -separate, each input goes into a separate band in the VRT

 dataset.
 Otherwise, the files are considered as source rasters of a

-larger mosaic and the VRT file has as many bands as one of the input
+larger mosaic and the VRT file has the same number of bands as the

 If one GDAL dataset is made of several subdatasets and has 0 raster